CamWheeler135/homework/Cpp_Crash_Course/Chapter_01/Notes.md

 **Comments**

 Comments are human readable annotations for code, we can use inline comments with `//` or block comments with `/* */`.

+## Summary

+In this chapter we have gotten up and running with C++, we have learned about the structure of a simple program, how the complier tool chain works.
+We have also looked at how to declare variables, use conditional statements, functions and comments.

+## Exercises

+1. Create a function called absolute value tha returns the absolute value of a single argument.
+2. Create a function called sum that returns the sum of two arguments.